jtgry/lakemartinchiro/site/content/_index.md

   - template: block-item
     content: Awesome staff and great knowledge of the field!!
     name: Josh Beene
+  - template: block-item
+    name: Lakesha Nicole Vancoille
+    content: Great service and friendly staff!
+They make you feel welcome.
+I look forward to my visits each week.
+I feel so much better than before I started going.
+Also such a convenient location for me and my family!
 - template: block-calltoaction
   heading: Make Your Appointment
   content: At Lake Martin Chiropractic we know that patient relationships are important.